emeraldsanto/emeraldsanto/README.md

 ### Greetings 👋

 I'm Yanick, a 22 year old mobile developer from Montreal, Canada.
-I specialize in cross-platform development using React Native and Flutter, but that doesn't mean native development scares me 😉
+I specialize in cross-platform development using React Native and Flutter, but that doesn't mean native development scares me.
+Oh, and I absolutely ❤️ TypeScript.

 ### What I'm currently doing

 I work for a digital media [company](https://www.narcitymedia.com) building many things ranging from a cross-platform mobile app to an in-house CMS.
-The tech stack I'm using daily consists of React Native, Preact, Node and MongoDB.
+The tech stack I'm using daily consists of React Native, TypeScript, Preact, Node and MongoDB.
 On top of that I also do freelancing work for an awesome [startup](https://nightborn.be) based in Brussels, Belgium.

 ### Have a project for me?